Sensaphone/ValuStor/README.md

 ## Future
 There are a number of new features on the roadmap.
-1. Improved support for asynchronous distributed message queue applications.
+1. Usage guide for asynchronous distributed message queue applications.
 2. File storage and access, à la [GridFS/Mongofiles](https://docs.mongodb.com/manual/reference/program/mongofiles/)
 3. Command line programs useful for scripting, etc.
-4. Counter type support (increment/decrement)
+4. Counter type support (increment/decrement).

 ## History
 This project was created at [Sensaphone](https://www.sensaphone.com) to solve memcached's lack of redundancy,